 It’s a time of joy and celebration across the Jewish world – a time to give gifts to those in need and have lots of fun!
 Traditionally, people wear fancy dress – or in Hebrew, lehitchapess (להתחפש).
 The Hebrew word is connected with the idea of seeking – to make yourself hidden, to mask yourself, so that others have to find you.
 And in fact, the whole story of Esther is a bit like a game of hide and seek…

 First of all, you may have noticed that God himself is hiding in the book of Esther – he is not mentioned at all.

 Not even once!
 It is the only book in the Bible where God is hidden like this, but he is there.
 Those who look for him can find him, lurking between the lines, giving the strange impulse to King Xerxes to suddenly read the archives in the middle of the night, without which, the story would have ended very differently.
-He is there, in the faith of Mordecai, in the determination of Esther, and he is One to whom the Israelites pray and fast for three days in earnest.
-Although he has not come out and said it, God is the author of the Purim story, and the saviour of the people of Israel.
+He is there, in the faith of Mordecai, in the determination of Esther, and he is the One to whom the Israelites pray and fast for three days in earnest.
+Although he has not come out and said it, God is the author of the Purim story and the saviour of the people of Israel.
 Yet again.

 Secondly, Esther follows her cousin Mordecai’s instructions to keep her Jewish identity hidden.

 Esther wasn’t even her real name.
 That was her Persian name, meaning “star”.
 Her Jewish name was Hadassah: myrtle tree.
 Obedient as she was, Esther (or Hadassah) kept her identity a secret, only revealing it at the crucial time to her husband the king, and so was able to be a vessel for the deliverance of her entire race.
 If Esther had failed – if she had disobeyed Mordecai and failed to be discreet, if she had not risked her life in asking for mercy from the king, would all Israel have perished?
 No!
 As Mordecai rightly warns her: